Read Original Version (CLB5+) You are reading the Simple Version (CLB3-4)

 - Manitoba is known worldwide for the quality of its pork.

-- It has Canadian Inovatech Inc., the largest egg processing plant in Canada.
+- Canadian Inovatech Inc., the largest egg processing plant in Canada, is in Manitoba.

-- Burnbrae Farms, Ltd., and Maple Leaf Foods are also in Manitoba.
+- Burnbrae Farms, Ltd., and Maple Leaf Foods are also in the province.

 - There are many goods manufactured in Manitoba.